kermankohli/defi-school/section-i-what-is-defi/introduction.md

 A good way to determine whether or not an application is "decentralized" is to ask yourself the following question: "Would the application become unavailable in the event that the company or companies building it were to cease to exist?

-If the application would become unavailable, it's not decentralized.
+If the application would become unavailable, it is not decentralized.

-If the application wouldn't become available, then it is.
+If the application would still be available, then it is decentralized.

 ## What is Finance?